 “We are really proud that the language and organization of the form is easy enough for an 18-year-old to file on their own in under five minutes,” said Stefanie Buffa, a customer care manager for the company.

 Frank says it’s “everything the Department of Education is not” — “smart, transparent, and simple” — and in just a few months, it’s helped more than 60,000 families snag more than $1.5 billion in federal aid.

 Its users seem to agree that it makes the process easier.
-On Facebook, its Verified Reviews tab shows a rating of 9.4 out of 10.
+On Facebook, its Verified Reviews tab shows a rating of 4.7 out of five.

 Filling out the FAFSA doesn’t have to take hours.
 If you prepare and use the tips above, you’ll be applying for financial aid before you know it.

 Need a student loan?Here are our top student loan lenders of 2018!

 2 = CollegeAve Autopay Disclaimer: The 0.25% auto-pay interest rate reduction applies as long as a valid bank account is designated for required monthly payments.
 Variable rates may increase after consummation.

 * The Sallie Mae partner referenced is not the creditor for these loans and is compensated by Sallie Mae for the referral of